 Together UK runs peer support groups.
 Contact your local one to find out if you need a referral or can self-refer.

-Check your local library or community centre message board too - local groups may put flyers up there.
+Also, check your local library or community centre message board - local groups may put flyers up there.

 Peer support for specific groups of people

 Some peer support services are aimed at people with mental health conditions or who are part of particular communities.